Last Updated on 19 January 2026 by Cycloscope

 Why use a trailer?

-Using a bike trailer such as the Extrawheel will allow you to travel on your favorite bike avoiding the risk of compromising the frame or the wheels.
-I toured Asia on a 1936 antique Belgian road bike, which I treasure like a relative of mine, so I really didn’t want to stress the front fork with panniers.
+Using a bike trailer, such as the Extrawheel, will let you travel on your favorite bike without risking damage to the frame or wheels.
+I toured Asia on a 1936 antique Belgian road bike that I treasure like a relative, so I really didn’t want to stress the front fork with panniers.

 Another reason is the improved handling and fatigue relief.
-Some more technical roads require more force to handle the steering and adding weight to the front wheel certainly doesn’t help to keep the bike on a dirt track.
+Some more technical roads require more force to handle the steering, and adding weight to the front wheel certainly doesn’t help to keep the bike on a dirt track.

 A third reason is the increased cargo capacity.
-Nothing stops you from using both a 4-panniers setup and a trailer if you really need to carry a lot of stuff!
-I know many people argue that there’s no reason to carry all that gear, that bike touring should be minimalist, and bla bla bla, I’m afraid those people fail to see the world with other people’s eyes.
+Nothing stops you from using both a 4-pannier setup and a trailer if you really need to carry a lot of stuff!
+I know many people argue that there’s no reason to carry all that gear, that bike touring should be minimalist, and bla bla bla, I’m afraid those people fail to see the world through other people’s eyes.

 We’ll talk more about this topic in an upcoming article about Panniers VS Trailers (subscribe to the newsletter to be sure not to miss it).

-About Extrawheel design
+About the Extrawheel design

-The concept is genial in its simplicity, the trailer itself is basically a rack, attached to the back wheel’s hub using special bolts (those can be mounted on braze-on or quick release).
+The concept is genial in its simplicity; the trailer itself is basically a rack, attached to the back wheel’s hub using special bolts (those can be mounted on braze-on or quick-release).

 They are clipped to the hardened sprung steel fork, whose width can be adjusted, which is then connected to the welded steel frame (see the pictures for reference).